kublade/documentation/docs/templates/use_blade.md

 ```
 Access dynamically assigned port numbers for your services.

+For detailed information about port claims and port management, see [Port reservations](./use_ports.md).

 ### Deployment Status
 ```yaml
 {{ $paused ? 'true' : 'false' }}